-- The availability of designed structures facilitates long-term artificial reef development program planning and improves budgeting. - Since designed structures can be procured on an as-needed basis, artificial reef development activities are not dependent on or dictated by the availability or lack of availability of suitable secondary use materials. - The availability of desirable secondary use materials may be decreasing. - Designed structures can be selected or engineered to address the specific goals and objectives of an artificial reef program or specific artificial reef, including targeting specific fisheries, life stages, biological communities, user groups, and gears. - Although initial investments may be higher, greater returns from these one-time fixed costs may yield comparatively greater cost-benefits and returns than possible with secondary use materials, if the designed structures are more effective or have a longer service life. - Recent developments in the U.S. private manufacturing sector have made some designed structures readily available at more affordable prices to artificial reef programs. - Designed structures can be specifically engineered to meet requirements of a particular reef site/substrate. - Designed structures can be selected/engineered to maximize specific unit characteristics, such as complexity, void/hole number and size, relief, texture, and more.
+- The availability of designed structures facilitates long-term artificial reef development program planning, and improves budgeting. - Since designed structures can be procured on an as-needed basis, artificial reef development activities are not dependent on or dictated by the availability or lack of availability of suitable secondary use materials. - The availability of desirable secondary use materials may be decreasing. - Designed structures can be selected or engineered to address the specific goals and objectives of an artificial reef program or specific artificial reef, including targeting specific fisheries, life stages, biological communities, user groups, and gears.

-- Construction from durable components such as concrete, steel, or heavy-duty plastics should result in long-term service. - Problems and expenses associated with material toxicity or cleaning can be completely avoided. - In some instances, transportation and deployment of designed structures may be easier. - Designed structures facilitate and promote the utilization and incorporation of extensive artificial reef research and engineering conducted in Japan, Taiwan, and elsewhere into United States artificial reef development efforts.
+- Although initial investments may be higher, greater returns from these one-time fixed costs may yield comparatively greater cost-benefits and returns than possible with secondary use materials, if the designed structures are more effective or have a longer service life. - Recent developments in the U.S. private manufacturing sector have made some designed structures readily available at more affordable prices to artificial reef programs. - Designed structures can be specifically engineered to meet requirements of a particular reef site/substrate. - Designed structures can be selected/engineered to maximize specific unit characteristics, such as complexity, void/hole number and size, relief, texture, and more. - Construction from durable components such as concrete or steel should result in long-term service. - Problems and expenses associated with material toxicity or cleaning can be completely avoided. - In some instances, transportation and deployment of designed structures may be easier. - Designed structures facilitate and promote the utilization and incorporation of extensive artificial reef research and engineering conducted in Japan, Taiwan, and elsewhere into United States artificial reef development efforts.

-- Reef programs with minimal financial backing may find it hard to afford the often higher initial costs of construction projects utilizing designed materials as compared to lower-priced efforts involving donated secondary use materials. - Generally higher costs per unit of designed reef structure, as compared to secondary use materials, may discourage some reef managers and backers of reef programs from using designed structures. - In some areas, suitable and even preferred secondary use materials remain available. - Most affordable designed reef structures lack some of the appeal and potential public interest that can be generated in the sinking of certain secondary use materials (such as a large ship), and some reef user groups, such as divers, may be less interested in their use for popular reef applications. - Currently there is a relative shortage of well-engineered, tested, and affordable designed reef structures available to reef managers; although, with competition, the variety of manufactured units may increase and associated costs decrease. - Research and development for new designs with broad-range application can often be too expensive for individual reef programs or private companies to invest in, since the product would likely have a relatively small, limited market. - Available designed structures have not been uniformly tested and their performance proven/documented under adverse physical conditions, on varying substrates, and throughout offshore and estuarine waters along the U.S. Gulf of Mexico and Atlantic coasts. - Without documented performance applicable to local conditions, reef programs may not be able to justify additional expenditures for designed structures.
+- Reef programs with minimal financial backing may find it hard to afford the often higher initial costs of construction projects utilizing designed materials as compared to lower-priced efforts involving donated secondary use materials. - Generally higher costs per unit of designed reef structure, as compared to secondary use materials, may discourage some reef managers and backers of reef programs from using designed structures. - In some areas, suitable and even preferred secondary use materials remain available. - Most affordable designed reef structures lack some of the appeal and potential public interest that can be generated in the sinking of certain secondary use materials (such as a large ship), and some reef user groups, such as divers, may be less interested in their use for popular reef applications. - Research and development for new designs with broad-range application can often be too expensive for individual reef programs or private companies to invest in, since the product would likely have a relatively small, limited market.

-- Requiring cranes and deliberate barge operations, deployments of designed structures at sea and under variable conditions can be more demanding than with concrete pipe, rubble, and many other secondary use materials which may be simply pushed over without lifting or breakage concerns. - Much of the initial investment in a designed structure may be negated if the final correct placement and proper orientation of the unit on the ocean bottom does not occur or cannot be ensured without excessive additional labor commitments and costs. - As with any materials past failures of designed structures affect their future use and the willingness of programs to commit additional funding toward these units.
+- Requiring cranes and deliberate barge operations, deployments of designed structures at sea and under variable conditions can be more demanding than with concrete pipe, rubble, and many other secondary use materials which may be simply pushed over without lifting or breakage concerns. - Much of the initial investment in a designed structure may be negated if the final correct placement and proper orientation of the unit on the ocean bottom does not occur or cannot be ensured without excessive additional labor commitments and costs. - As with any materials, past failures of designed structures affect their future use and the willingness of programs to commit additional funding toward these units.
 Often failures of one type of engineered unit may be assumed or applied to other designed structures.